 - Holding the container of milk under cold running water.

 Never defrost breast milk in a microwave.
 It can break down some properties and cause ‘hot spots’ that could burn the baby’s mouth.

 Gently shake the milk before use, the fats may have separated.
-It´s important not to be too vigorous.

 Using Expressed Breast Milk (EBM)